adityajha03/CG/README.md

 # CG

-this repository contains all the lab programs of Computer Graphics ,VTU 6th SEM
+This repository contains all the lab programs of Computer Graphics, VTU-2010 scheme.